Bulat-Ziganshin/DataSmoke/README.md

 This project will provide various experimental algorithms that can recognize some of special datatypes (not necessary all), as well as samples of data that are especially hard to smoke correctly.

-The full list of smells (speeds measured on the single core of i7-4770):
+The full list of smells (speeds measured on the single core of i7-4770) and their minimal sizes of processed blocks to provide meaningful results:

-- ByteSmoker: computes entropy of individual bytes (2 GB/s).
+- ByteSmoker: computes entropy of independent bytes (2 GB/s).
+Minimum recommended block is 4 KBytes.
-- WordSmoker: computes entropy of 16-bit words (0.7-1.5 GB/s).
+- WordSmoker: computes entropy of independent 16-bit words (0.7-1.5 GB/s).
+Minimum recommended block is 1 MBytes.
-- DWordSmoker: computes entropy of 32-bit dwords (3 GB/s).
+- Order1Smoker: computes order-1 entropy of bytes (0.7-1.5 GB/s).
+Minimum recommended block is 1 MBytes.
-- Order1Smoker: computes order-1 entropy of 8-bit bytes (0.7-1.5 GB/s).
+- DWordSmoker: computes coverage of independent 32-bit dwords (3 GB/s).
+Minimum recommended block is STEP*FILTER Kbytes.

 And examples of their work: